 Thoracentesis usually takes about 10 to 15 minutes.
 If there's a lot of fluid, it may take up to 45 minutes.

 - Your doctor inserts a needle or tube between your ribs and into the pleural space.
 He or she draws out the excess fluid.
 Once the fluid is removed, the doctor takes out the needle or tube.
 A small bandage is placed on the site where the needle or tube was inserted.

-After thoracentesis, you may need a chest x ray to check for any lung problems.
+- After thoracentesis, you may need a chest x ray to check for any lung problems.
 Your blood pressure and breathing will be checked for up to a few hours to make sure you don't have complications.
 Your doctor will let you know when you can return to your normal activities, such as driving, physical activity, and working.

 effusion.
 Once the cause is known, your doctor will talk to you about a treatment plan.

-Thoracentesis usually doesn't cause serious problems, but some risks are involved.
+- Thoracentesis usually doesn't cause serious problems, but some risks are involved.
 These include pneumothorax, or collapsed lung; pain, bleeding, bruising, or infection where the needle or tube was inserted; and liver or spleen injury (very rare).
 Most of these complications get better on their own, or they're easily treated.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.